learn-co-curriculum/flask-sqlalchemy-object-deserialization-technical-lesson/README.md

   indicates the field should be serialized but not used during deserialization.
 - By default, a field is defined as `load_only=False` and `dump_only=False`, meaning it will be used for both serialization and deserialization.
+- Custom fields can be created using `fields.Function` and `fields.Method` types.

 ## Solution Code